-If there's one thing that doesn't belong in a beach house, it's anything overly ornate or gilded.
-Instead, do as the architects at Workshop APD, and focus on using natural materials and textures.
-In this Nantucket foyer, the firm decorated with a series of linen pendants and an arrangement of barnacles climbing the staircase wall.
+If there's anything that belongs in a beach house, it's natural materials and textures.
+The architects at Workshop APD capture the seaside feeling in this Nantucket foyer, decorating the space with a series of linen pendants and an arrangement of barnacles climbing the staircase wall.

 Give Your Space a Nautical Nod

-A subtle nautical nod always has a place in a beach house, so long as it's done tastefully, like in this Malibu home by Alexander Design.
-Rounded brass mirrors and industrial pendants provide just enough coastal flair without falling into a themed-décor trap.
+A subtle nautical nod is always welcomed in a beach house, so long as it's done tastefully—like in this Malibu home by Alexander Design.
+Rounded brass mirrors and industrial pendants provide just enough coastal flair without feeling like the décor is themed.

 Always Be Beach-Ready